uncharted-causemos/wm-docs/docs/projections.md

 ## Add a scenario

-Scenarios allow you to place constraints (or "clamps") on datasets or concepts to see how downstream projections would change under different conditions.
-Each scenario has an auto-assigned color so you can easily differentiate them in the projections.
+With scenarios, you can place constraints (or "clamps") on datasets or concepts to see how downstream projections would change under different conditions.
+Each scenario has an automatically assigned color so you can differentiate them in the projections.

 <figure markdown>
   ![](img/projections/scenario.png)